 There is no specific Nepali word for ‘Bye’ but there is a tradition of saying ‘Pheri Bhetaula’ while leaving that gives a sense of joy that you wish to see them again in the future.
 It gives positive feelings while leaving.

-So, when you meet local people in the villages hotel owners, guides, porters, before leaving the place, you can bid farewell by saying ‘Pheri Bhetaula’.
-This sentence will definitely bring a smile on the person’s face.
+So, when you meet local people in the villages hotel owners, guides, and porters, before leaving the place, you can bid farewell by saying ‘Pheri Bhetaula’.
+This sentence will definitely bring a smile to the person’s face.

 6. Yo kati Rupaiya ko ho? – How much does it Cost?

 When you go to buy something in the market, you ask for the price of the product with the shopkeeper.

 You may say ‘How much does it cost?’ in the English language but how do you say it in the Nepali language?